FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 Both Zygote and Tracker were written for Flux, and at present, Flux loads Zygote and exports `Zygote.gradient`, and calls this within `Flux.train!`.
 But apart from that, there is very little coupling between Flux and the automatic differentiation package.

 This page has very brief notes on how all these packages compare, as a guide for anyone wanting to experiment with them.
 We stress "experiment" since Zygote is (at present) by far the best-tested.
 All notes are from February 2024,

 ### [Zygote.jl](https://github.com/FluxML/Zygote.jl/issues)

-Reverse-mode source-to-source automatic differentiation, written by hooking into Julis's compiler.
+Reverse-mode source-to-source automatic differentiation, written by hooking into Julia's compiler.

 * By far the best-tested option for Flux models.